obliadp/notes/art-of-documentation.md

 * Showcase what the product can do, provide demos
 * Show / hide-buttons for the "supporting code" around example code
-* Utilize community, allow them to provide examples and docs ** Slack!
+* Utilize community, allow them to provide examples and docs
+  * Slack!

 ### Example product adoption journey
 * Exploration
-** Quickly figuring out what the project does
+  * Quickly figuring out what the project does
 * Getting started
-** Quickly setting up the project
+  * Quickly setting up the project
 * Onboarding / problem solving
-** Use-case examples
+  * Use-case examples
 * Guidance and Discovery
-** Traditional longer-form docs
+  * Traditional longer-form docs
 * Reference exploration

-### Questions
-* How to solve the moderation challenges related to community-driven documentation (PHP.net / stackOverflow)
-* Should product maintainers engage with stackoverflow users?
-* Any preferred documentation tools?
-* Should there be a "good docs" showcase?